Nestle-1A-BTT/flavor-trend-prediction/README.md

 ---

 ## 💭 Discussion and Reflection
+- Our team has overcame the challenge of working with such a large dataset by leveraging PyArrow and splitting the dataset into multiple parquet files to be exported and imported across multiple notebooks, a task that we were previously unfamiliar with.
 - Our team experimented with a few baseline models that didn't make the final cut.
-Naive Bayes was a model that we implemented but did not include in our final presentation, mainly due to poorer performance and shifting focus to the RoBERTa model.
+Naive Bayes was a model that is seen to be implemented but we did not include in our final presentation, mainly due to poorer performance and shifting focus to the RoBERTa model.
-- Our team has overcame the challenge of the replacement of our Challenge Advisor during Fall AI Studio, which allowed us to grow as a team and recognize where we fell short in terms of project management.
-- Including the comparison of VADER and Logistic Regression in our analysis was insightful, we were able to visualize the effectiveness of these sentiment classification models and it was instructional in our data understanding.
+- Including the comparison of VADER and Logistic Regression in our analysis was beneficial.
+We were able to visualize the effectiveness of these sentiment classification models and they were instructional in our data understanding.
-- The RoBERTa flavor trend analysis was incredibly insightful and relevant to our project goal, allowing us to determing the top 3 emerging flavors the timeframe of the dataset.
+- The RoBERTa flavor trend analysis was incredibly insightful and relevant to our project goal, allowing us to determing the top 3 emerging flavors throughout the captured timeframe of the dataset.

 ## 🚀 **Next Steps**
 ### Technical Enhancements